 North Central Strategic Issue: How can we nurture a community and health-oriented transportation environment which provides safe and reliable transportation access, opportunities, and encouragement to live a healthy life?

 Transportation was identified in 3 of 8 topic areas.
+1 in 8

 Transportation was identified as a top three priority in 1 of 8 topic areas.